TOD-theses/traces_analyzer/docs/metadata_extraction.md

 !!! danger

-    This does not detect if the amount of a Selfedestruct changed.
-In general, this is not detected by my method.
+    This does not detect if the amount of a Selfedestruct changed, as this is directly taken from the state and not stored in the stack or memory.
 Are there other TODs that are not visible in traces?

+!!! danger

+    We currently ignore, that the effects of a transaction can be reverted, either due an exceptional halt (out of gas, invalid instruction, etc.) or a normal halt (`RETURN`, `REVERT`, `STOP`, `SELFDESTRUCT`).
+For instance, even if a LOG statement is part of a trace, it can still be reverted.
+How should we handle this?
+Maybe as a `CallFrame.reverted` flag?

 ## Planned implementation